speedie1337/docpp/README.md

 Just include docpp.hpp in your project and link against the library.
 Examples can be found in the examples directory.

+## Contributing

+See [CONTRIBUTING.md](CONTRIBUTING.md) for details on how to contribute to this project.

 ## License

 This project is licensed under the GNU Lesser General Public License v3.0 - see the [LICENSE](LICENSE) file for details.